 Top 10 Jimi Hendrix Songs

-Consistently named the greatest guitar player of all time by the rock 'n' roll bible Rolling Stone magazine and pretty much every other publication that has ever compiled such a list, Jimi Hendrix combined untouchable virtuosity, an improvisational spirit and poignant soul every time he picked up the instrument.
-But Hendrix was more than just a badass axeman; he combined undeniable songwriting talent, a great ear for melody and a love of music rooted in tradition but with a definite slant towards experimentation and desire to break new ground in the studio.
-With that in mind, we present to you Ultimate Classic Rock's tally of the Top 10 Jimi Hendrix Songs.
+Consistently named the greatest guitar player of all time by pretty much every publication that has ever compiled such a list, Jimi Hendrix combined untouchable virtuosity, an improvisational spirit and poignant soul every time he picked up the instrument.
+But Hendrix was more than just a badass axeman: He combined undeniable songwriting talent, a great ear for melody and a love of music rooted in tradition but with a definite slant towards experimentation and desire to break new ground in the studio.
+With that in mind, we present to Ultimate Classic Rock's list of the Top 10 Jimi Hendrix Songs.

-The post-Experience trio Band of Gypsys – Hendrix with his new rhythm section, bassist Billy Cox and drummer Buddy Miles – was captured on just one album, this self-titled live offering recorded during four legendary shows over two nights (New Year's Eve 1969 and New Year's Day 1970) at New York's Fillmore East.
-‘Who Knows’ showcases an organic, Earthy side of Hendrix, with his virtuoso guitar jamming carrying a fantastically funky jam.
+Hendrix's post-Experience trio Band of Gypsys, featuring a new rhythm section of bassist Billy Cox and drummer Buddy Miles, was captured on just one album.
+This self-titled live offering was recorded during four legendary shows over two nights (New Year's Eve 1969 and New Year's Day 1970) at New York's Fillmore East.
+"Who Knows" showcases an organic, earthy side of Hendrix, with his virtuoso guitar jamming carrying a fantastically funky jam.

-A rock standard previously played by Hendrix with his former band, the Blue Flame, ‘Hey Joe’ was the first single the Jimi Hendrix Experience released and became a Top 10 single in the U.K., although it failed to chart in America.
+A rock standard previously played by Hendrix with his former band the Blue Flame, "Hey Joe" was the first single the Jimi Hendrix Experience released and became a Top 10 single in the U.K., although it failed to chart in America.
 It was also his closing number at Woodstock in 1969, and thus the last song performed at the legendary festival.
-Numerous other bands have also covered 'Hey Joe,' but Jimi's version remains the most famous of the bunch.
+Numerous other bands have also covered "Hey Joe," but Hendrix's version remains the most famous of the bunch.

-‘Ladyland’’s ‘Voodoo Chile’ is 15 minutes of laid-back, down-and-dirty psychedelic blues; the reprise, 'Voodoo Child (Slight Return),' is the last track on his final studio album and, with its relentless assault of feedback-laden guitar leads, definitely one of his signature songs.
+Electric Ladyland's "Voodoo Chile" is 15 minutes of laid-back, down-and-dirty psychedelic blues.
+The reprise, "Voodoo Child (Slight Return)," is the last track on his final studio album and, with its relentless assault of feedback-laden guitar leads, definitely one of Hendrix's signature songs.
 Released as a single at the end of 1970, it's also the final single to surface from one of the only three proper studio albums Jimi finished before his death.

-With its unforgettable harpischord intro, wah-wah guitar effects and studio trickery, ‘Midnight Lamp’ hints at the elaborate production methods Hendrix would later use on his ‘Axis’ and ‘Ladyland’ albums (the songs was featured on 'Ladyland' but the single preceded both).
+With its unforgettable harpischord intro, wah-wah guitar effects and studio trickery, "Midnight Lamp" hints at the elaborate production methods Hendrix would later use on his Axis: Bold As Love and Electric Ladyland albums.
+(The song was featured on Ladyland but the single preceded both.)
 It's also notable for being his first tune to feature wah-wah guitar effects, which later became a staple of his live performances.

-This compact ditty is known for its gorgeous guitar solo, which inspired a slew of covers from a wide swath of famous musicians -- and an endless stream of wannabe imitators sloppily jamming away at Guitar Centers across the country.
-‘Little Wing’ was also the first time Jimi recorded his guitar through a Leslie speaker, creating the wave-like echo sounds that makes its guitar parts so distinct.
+This compact ditty is known for its gorgeous guitar solo, which inspired a slew of covers from a wide swath of famous musicians – and an endless stream of wannabe imitators sloppily jamming away at Guitar Center across the country.
+"Little Wing" was also the first time Hendrix recorded his guitar through a Leslie speaker, creating the wave-like echo sounds that makes its guitar parts so distinct.